 - Strong and white teeth

-People with a predominant Kapha Dosha are moderate and have good temperament.
+People with a predominant Kapha Dosha are moderate and have good temperaments.
 They are the person that you can trust and rely on.
 They are slow in learning but having a good memory.
 They will feel sleepy and depress under stress.
 They tend to procrastinate on the tasks given to them.

 They are having a low appetite and crony digestion.
 They are generally slow inactivity and also hard to motivate.

 They are sentimental, romantic, highly tolerant, and forgiving.